-Asses and identify the situational safety and nature of a patient's condition.
+Identify the situational safety of the scene.
+Access a patient's condition.

 Requisite Course Objectives

 EMR 080A-Describe the roles of EMS providers in the health care system.

 EMR 080A-Perform the roles and responsibilities of an EMR with regard to personal safety and wellness, as well as the safety of others.